-While we cannot completely address the potential for serially correlated rating errors, we have adopted a conservative approach to the problem of observation granularity.
-Specifically, we treat any stretch of time, within a country c, in which no expert provides two differing ratings, or estimates of confidence, as a single observation.
-As a result, each time period t represents a "regime," rather than a single year or day, $^{15}$ and time units are irregular.
-This is a conservative approach because it produces the smallest number of observations consistent with the pattern of variation in the data.
+While we cannot completely address the potential for serially correlated rating errors,13 we have adopted a conservative approach to the problem of observation granularity.
+Specifically, we treat any stretch of time, within a country c, in which no expert provides two differing ratings as a single observation.14 As a result, each time period t represents a "regime," rather than a single year or day,15 and time units are irregular.16 This is a conservative approach because it produces the smallest number of observations consistent with the pattern of variation in the data.
 In turn, treating the data as observed at this level of granularity yields the largest possible estimates of uncertainty, given patterns of rater agreement.
 For example, for many measures, numerous northern European states sport constant, and consistently high, codes across all raters in the post-war period.
 If we were to treat these observations as yearly, we would infer that our raters are remarkably reliable, based on repeated inter-coder agreement.
-These reliability estimates would, in turn, yield tight tight credible intervals around point estimates.
+These reliability estimates would, in turn, yield tight credible intervals around point estimates.
 Using our approach, such periods count as only a single observation, providing substantially less assurance that our raters are reliable.
 This approach is probably too conservative-experts might be providing nominally independent ratings of time chunks, such as decades-but we have chosen to err on the side of caution with respect to estimates of uncertainty.

 It is important to note that we are relying on the roughly five country experts, that generally rate the whole time period for each country, to delineate "regimes."
 As we note in section 2.5, experts code periods that do not directly coincide with the periods we code as regimes: some experts have declined to code additional years, while experts recruited after 2013 only coded from 2005 onward.
-When such ratings fall within a multi-year "regime" that expands beyond their first or final year of coding, our data collapsing approach treats their rating as an evaluation of the whole span.
-In doing so, we assume that these coders would not have changed their ratings across periods of stasis
+When such ratings fall within a multi-year "regime" that expands beyond their first or final year of coding, our data

-&lt;sup>13Rating errors may exhibit inter-temporal dependence even across periods of regime stasis, an issue that the literature on comparative regime trait measurement has yet to be adequately address, and an issue we hope to remedy in future work.
+13Rating errors may exhibit inter-temporal dependence even across periods of regime stasis, an issue that the literature on comparative regime trait measurement has yet to be adequately address, and an issue we hope to remedy in future work.